Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem for and Theorem

 From this the claim \eqref{eq:tr-conc} follows and thus the proof of the lower bound is now complete. \end{proof}

-The next few sections are devoted to the proof of the large deviation upper bound for the upper tail of ${\rm Hom}(C_{2t}, \G(n,p))$.
-As mentioned in Section \ref{sec:outline} we will borrow terminologies from \cite{BB, hms}.
-The first notion is about pre-seed graphs.
-For $\Graph \subset K_n$ and a function $f$ we define
+The next few sections are devoted to the proof of the large deviation upper bound for the upper tail of ${\rm Hom}(C_{2t}, \G(n,p))$. \corA{In the next section we borrow a few terminologies from \cite{BB, hms} to define certain subgraphs of $\G(n,p)$ and state some required properties of those subgraphs.}